 It doesn’t matter if you’re the best designer in the world.
 Chances are, you won’t knock it out of the park on your first try.
-And when the inevitable feedback does arrive – the typos, the alignment issues, the make-it-pops – you need a way to deal with it.
-That’s where design proofing comes in.
+And when the inevitable feedback does arrive – the spelling errors, the alignment issues, the make-it-pops – you need a way to organize, collate and work through it all as smoothly as possible.

 Here are nine great benefits of online proofing for graphic designers:

 - Upload all your designs and versions in one place

 - Collect feedback right on top of your designs

 - Tick off comments while creating the next version

 - Compare versions side by side to check what’s changed